Santa Marian Kamalen: History

 The image measures approximately 28 inches and weighs 48 pounds.
-The image is composed of polychromed Molave wood and ivory head and hands and wears a wig of human hair.
+The image is composed of polychromed Molave wood and ivory head and hands.
 Caretakers of the image rescued the statue on 8 December 1941 at the beginning of the Second World War, when the image was hidden for safekeeping.
 The image was enshrined at the cathedral again on 8 December 1945, on the Feast of the Immaculate Conception.

 In 1948, the image was brought to the Philippines for professional restoration by renowned Filipino Santero artist Máximo Vicente, who also restored the Black Nazarene of Quiapo.